 It can be overwhelming adding new software and applications into the mix.
 It always means that there will be more usernames and passwords to remember, as well as new tools and features to learn.
 Hopefully, the solution you choose will be easy to learn and offer solid support staff and training.

 If you take on the responsibility of creating the software, then you also take on the responsibility of fixing it in the event that something goes wrong.
-However, a good contract management solution that is purchased from an outside source should provide ongoing technical support and troubleshooting.
+However, good CLM software that is purchased from an outside source should provide ongoing technical support and troubleshooting.

 Con: Relying on External Support